-The MEAL team is responsible (as per the PCM Project Close Meeting R&R) to share the final project indicators, results and analysis with stakeholders.
+The MEAL team is responsible for sharing the final project indicators, results and analysis with all relevant stakeholders.
 The key steps are:

-- Support the project lead in updating one last time the relevant Dashboard, especially concerning the project outputs, number of clients reached and outcome indicators. - Present and provide final analysis and results to the final Project Learning Meeting in the PCM including final endline, evaluation or review and learning results, its analysis and interpretation, proposed final mitigation and recommendations for future projects. - Ensure measurement and client feedback data and learning are captured in the Project Dashboard: VI Learning Tracker for the Project Close Meeting.
+- Support the project lead in updating one last time the relevant Dashboard, especially concerning the project outputs, number of clients reached and outcome indicators. - Present and provide final analysis and results to the final Project Learning Meeting in the PCM including final endline, evaluation or review and learning results, its analysis and interpretation, proposed final mitigation and recommendations for future projects. - 3 Ensure measurement and client feedback data and learning are captured for current and future project design. - Ensure partners also have access to the reports and data, confirming they have proper protection in place to protect client confidentiality.